-- Wages of people who also receive SSI or public assistance
+- Wages of SSI or public assistance recipients

 - Public or private pensions

 - Social Security Disability benefits (SSD)

 - Unemployment benefits

 - Supplemental Security Income (SSI)

 - Public school teacher benefits

 - Public Assistance

 - Veterans benefits (including survivor's benefits)

 - Workers compensation benefits

 - Social Security benefits

 - Child support

 - Maintenance (Alimony)

 - Railroad retirement benefits

 - Some insurance benefits

 - Life insurance policies

 - 90% of wages earned within the past 60 days

-- Note: There are exceptions to the general rule that the above benefits are exempt from garnishment: some exempt funds may be garnished for purposes of paying child support or federal debts, including student loans.
+Note: There are exceptions to the general rule that the above benefits are exempt from garnishment: some exempt funds may be garnished for purposes of paying child support or debts owed to the government, including taxes or student loans.
 If you owe these kinds of debts, you should contact an attorney to find out how these debts may affect your benefits.